xiaopeng12138/WACVR/README.md

 ## Current issue
 - touch startup will fail. need to enter test mode to reconnect the touch panel

+## Quick guild
+- Port binding is same as my other repo MaiDXR
+- need to enter test mode to reconnect the touch panel
+- add "[touch] enable=0" to ini file

 ## Why this repo now?
 I don't have much time and enough skills to make this project by myself.
 I'm not familiar with Unreal Engine etc. So I want this project to be a community project.
-If someone has managed to make the game work, I will continue developing.